-Providing a Structure that Promotes Good Ideas
+Providing a Structure that Promotes Good Ideation

-Once you have the place to share ideas, you need the structure that makes submitting ideas easy.
+Once you have the place to share ideas, you need a structure that makes submitting ideas easy.
 More importantly, you need a structure that prevents the submission of bad ideas, which makes the whole exercise pointless.

 This structure can come in many different shapes and sizes, but I would like to focus on the actual format you are asking ideators to submit their ideas in.
 This, more than an ideation process, will have the most direct impact on the quality of ideas submitted.